emergentworks/curriculum/digital-literacy/the-internet.md

 ### ACTIVITIES
 Go over the above sections using the Emergent Works website [https://emergentworks.org/](https://emergentworks.org/)<br>
+  - Can your mentee identify the header, footer, and menu?
+When you resize the browser, can they identify the hamburger menu?

 To practice search on a website, you can look up instructions on how to do things on WikiHow: [https://www.wikihow.com/Main-Page](https://www.wikihow.com/Main-Page)

+Have your mentee download a photo from Google image search and set it as their desktop background

 Play the “How Many Degrees” Game on WikiPedia (for groups)
 1. Go to Wikipedia https://en.wikipedia.org/wiki/Main_Page